 HVAC airflow is measured in cubic feet per meter (CFM).
 There are two ways to calculate CFM for ensuring adequate airflow in your home.

 Calculate the CFM by finding out the size of your room and the number of air changes per hour.
 The frequency with which the air changes is different for different rooms.
-For instance, the air in the living room should be exchanged every 10 minutes.
+For instance, the air in the living room should be exchanged every 10 minutes, and for the kitchen, it is every 3 minutes.

 So, first, calculate the room volume.
 Multiply the length, width, and height to get the volume.
 Next, divide the volume by the number of air changes.
 Suppose if the volume of a living room is 2000, then CFM would be 2000/10= 200

 This calculation is important when trying to find the right AC size as well as the correct duct size.
 The airflow capacity of an AC is measured in CFM per square foot.
-To calculate it, you should know your AC output in tons, where 1 ton is equal to 12,000 BTUs.
-Multiply the ton value by 400 (average output of an HVAC unit) and divide by square footage of the area.
+To calculate it, you should know your AC output in tons, where 1 ton is equal to 12,000 British thermal units (BTUs).
+Multiply the ton value by 400 (the average output of an HVAC unit) and divide by the square footage of the area.

 How to Balance HVAC Airflow

-Air balancing is a method to test your HVAC unit to determine what is causing uneven airflow or negative air pressure.
+Air balancing is a method of testing your HVAC unit to determine what is causing uneven airflow or negative air pressure.
 Balancing your HVAC airflow is all about ensuring optimal airflow in all the rooms of your house.
 It increases air circulation and enhances indoor air quality.
-Air balancing also helps lower your energy bills as hot and cold spots in your home cause stress to your unit.
+Air balancing also helps lower your electricity bills, as hot and cold spots in your home cause stress to your unit.

 To balance the HVAC airflow, here are some tips that you can follow: